Frequently Asked Questions (FAQ)

 Will I be told if my application is unsuccessful?

-If you do not get feedback by the second week of April, you have been unsuccessful in progressing through to the TOP 10 in your category.
+If you do not get feedback by the last week in March, you have been unsuccessful in progressing through to the TOP 10 in your category.

 How do you pick the Judges for your competition?